heleneopencell/bixels/README.md

 If you haven’t done it already, download the newest [Arduino IDE version](https://www.arduino.cc/en/main/software).
 Next we have to set up our Bluefruit Feather Board for Arduino as described [here](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/setup) and install the board with the Board Manager and install the adafruit driver as described [here](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/setup).

 ###### Uploading Arduino sketch
-Before uploading our sketch install you need to install the BLE library as described [here](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/installing-ble-library).
+Before uploading our sketch you need to install the BLE library as described [here](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/installing-ble-library).
 Now download the [bixel.zip](/bixel.zip), extract or unpack it and open the file bixel.ino which is inside the folder.

 It’s time to upload your code onto your device.
 Connect the USB from your bixel to your computer and choose the correct port inside your Arduino window.
 Now click upload and wait till it got successfully uploaded.
 It should look something like this.